-The ElderServe program sponsored by the Elrod Center is designed to connect OBU students with senior adults in the Arkadelphia community.
-The ElderServe student forms a friendship with a senior adult over the course of a college semester.
-The student and senior adult meet once a week, mainly just to visit.
-These relationships are mutually beneficial.
-The senior adult greatly benefits from the youth, energy and friendship of the student and the student is given the opportunity to serve and make a difference in the life of the senior adult while gaining a new friend with valuable life experience.
+ElderServe connects Ouachita students with senior adults in the Arkadelphia community.
+The pair form a friendship over the course of a college semester by meeting once a week, mainly just to visit.
+The senior adult greatly benefits from the youth, energy and friendship of the student, and the student is given the opportunity to make a difference in the life of the senior adult while gaining a new friend with valuable life experience.

-The ElderServe students also function as a team each month to carry out service projects in area nursing homes and senior adult housing complexes.
-For more information contact Judy Duvall at 870-245-5320 or email at email@example.com.
+ElderServe students also function as a team each month to carry out service projects in area nursing homes and senior adult housing complexes.
+Ongoing instruction is provided to the students (as well as meals!) throughout the year to equip them to serve more effectively and to help them form a community of their own.

-ElderServe works closely with nursing homes, churches and local agencies to identify those senior adults who could benefit from a relationship with a student.
-The student is asked to commit to a friendship with a senior adult over the course of a college semester.
-They meet every week, mainly to just visit.
-The student will sometimes help with various tasks such as light cleaning, reading correspondence and even washing a dog.
+ElderServe works closely with nursing homes, churches and local agencies to identify senior adults who could benefit from a relationship with a student.
+The student will sometimes help with various tasks such as light cleaning, reading correspondence or even washing a dog.
 Each relationship is unique and is guided by the needs that become apparent as the friendship develops.
 In most cases, a genuine friendship is formed between the student and senior adult.

 Judy Duvall, associate director of the Elrod Center